Tiff Needell: Racing career

-In 1988 and 1989 he competed in the British Rallycross Grand Prix in a Metro 6R4 prepared by Will Gollop's motorsport team.
-He achieved a good result in 1988 finishing 4th in the B-Final in what was his first rallycross event, however, the 1989 event was cancelled due to heavy fog after the practice sessions.
+In 1988 and 1989, Needell competed in the British Rallycross Grand Prix in a Metro 6R4 prepared by Will Gollop's motorsport team.
+He achieved a good result in 1988 finishing fourth in the B-Final in what was his first rallycross event, however, the 1989 event was cancelled due to heavy fog after the practice sessions.

 Needell made his first appearance at the 24 Hours of Le Mans in 1981 driving an Ibec-Hesketh 308LM alongside Tony Trimmer.
 They failed to finish and again in 1982 this time paired with Bob Evans and Geoff Lees in an Aston Martin Nimrod NRA/C2.
-However the following year Needell finished 17th driving a Porsche 956.
-In 1985 Needell briefly led the 24 hours driving the Aston Martin EMKA C84/1 and would eventually finish 11th.
+However the following year, Needell finished 17th driving a Porsche 956.
+In 1985, Needell briefly led the 24 hours driving the Aston Martin EMKA C84/1 and would eventually finish 11th.